 Personal computers may be brought for use in the dorm rooms.
 Should you not currently own a personal computer, one can be purchased through the on campus CANEX.
 Internet connections are available in each room and the costs are included in your monthly accommodation fees.

 National Defence has specific rules regarding the use of computers both in the dorms and the workplace.
 Each candidate must carefully follow these rules to avoid disciplinary and/or administrative sanctions.

 Do not bring any of the following items with you:

 - Firearms or edged weapons (switch-blade knives, knives with blades longer than six inches)

 - Food stuff (fruits, chips, candy, etc) and drink

 - Alcoholic beverages

-- Illegal substances (including caffeine concentrate "wake up")
+- Illegal substances (including caffeine concentrate “wake up”); and

 - Materials with sexual connotation (magazines, photos, DVD, accessories, etc)